brennonshanks/professional_website/content/post/henderson_inverse_theorem/index.md

 ## The Gibbs-Bogoliubov Inequality

-Suppose we take the state $\rho_2$ in the canonical ensemble so that,
+Proof: Suppose we take the state $\rho_2$ in the canonical ensemble so that,

 $$
 \rho_2 = \exp(-\beta \mathcal{H_2}) / Z